FAIRmat-NFDI/extract-eval/README.md

 - **Precision / recall / F1** -- precision penalizes hallucinated fields, recall penalizes omissions.
 Per-record and
   per-field aggregation show exactly where the extractor fails.

-All configuration lives in the schema itself, as `x-eval-*` extension keys: one file, no drift between validation and evaluation config.
+All configuration lives in the schema itself, as `x-eval-*` extension keys: one file, no drift.

 ## Scope